ldtteam/MinecoloniesWiki/source/buildings/cowboy.md

 # About the Cowboy's Hut

 The Cowboy's Hut is where the Cowboy will breed, butcher, and milk (if you have the option enabled) cows for food and leather.
-You will have to capture and bring in two cows to the Cowboy's hut, as the Cowboy will not catch and bring in any cows.
+You will have to capture and bring in two cows to the Cowboy's Hut, as the Cowboy will not catch and bring in any cows.

 **Note:** The Cowboy will only keep alive two cows per hut level, so at level 5 they will have ten cows in their holding pens to breed and butcher.
 This means they will be faster at producing and collecting meat and leather.
 So: